-Per Department of Education Regulations, Asher College must Dismiss students from their program who have and unexcused absence for fourteen (14) consecutive days.
+Any student who has an absence of Ten (10) consecutive school days will be automatically withdrawn (dismissed).
 This is tracked by Academic Activities and Regular Substantive Interaction with faculty.

 MAKE-UP WORK

 Students are responsible for completing all required assignments and examinations by the end of the course.
 If the student has not completed all required assignments, they will receive an "Incomplete" grade at the 100% completion date.
 Students have until 150% of course completion date to submit any remaining coursework.
 At the 150% date, no additional assignments are accepted, and the course grade is calculated based on the scores of all completed coursework.